lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 Scales suggest physical presence of dragons, meaning, that Isorans had encountered dragons at some point, weather it was within confinements of Isora or during their `extrasolar` expeditions.

-_Cradle is not framed_ as a planet possessing a lasting relation with Isorans, apart from ever-present imagery of a spiral, due to lack of recognition of its civilizations, which otherwise might have been related to Isora.
+_Cradle is not framed as a planet possessing a lasting relation with Isorans_, apart from ever-present imagery of a spiral, due to lack of recognition of its civilizations or cultures, which otherwise might have been related to Isora or noted upon by them.
 Of cource, there is Almire, which was not acknowledged from the very beginning of their narrative.
-Contrasting to Almire, gremlins have a distinct introduction: `The Clockworks seems to have been built by 'gremlins,' a furry race of malevolent monsters that have not taken kindly to our presence` ([First Contact - Kora](https://wiki.spiralknights.com/First_Contact)).
+And contrasting to Almire, gremlins possess a distinct introduction: `The Clockworks seems to have been built by 'gremlins,' a furry race of malevolent monsters that have not taken kindly to our presence` ([First Contact - Kora](https://wiki.spiralknights.com/First_Contact)).

-This framing of Cradle as a distinctly separate planet, albeit on the extreme end of its semi-artifical nature, we would so far propose, allows for a more grounded interpretation, where __dragons would inhabit Isora__, otherwise we are offered with a more space-oriented narrative.
-For now we will assume that dragons were present on Isora, wherein Isorans have discovered their scales, _valuable enough to incorporate them into an elite armor_.
+This framing of Cradle as a distinctly separate planet, albeit on the extreme end of its semi-artifical nature, we would so far propose, allows for a more grounded interpretation, where __dragons would inhabit Isora__, otherwise we are offered with a more fantastic narrative.
+For now we will assume that dragons were present on Isora, wherein Isorans have discovered and utilized their scales, _valuable enough to incorporate them into elite armor_.

-As [Azure Guardian Armor](https://wiki.spiralknights.com/Azure_Guardian_Armor) is described as `a grand set of armor commonly donned by the leaders of the Spiral Order`, considering sparse presence items required for "better" gear, Spiral Order can be analyzed through a lens of inspirations used to create current theme of Spiral Order, that is, military traditions and implied culture.
+In that regard [Azure Guardian Armor](https://wiki.spiralknights.com/Azure_Guardian_Armor) -- `a grand set of armor commonly donned by the leaders of the Spiral Order`, and [Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm) -- `the technique which weaves dragon scale seamlessly into the metal is a closely guarded secret`, incorporate this rare material.

+This correlation between rarity of the materials and gear they are used in within the context of a military organization, Spiral Order must be analyzed through a lens of inspirations used to create current theme of Spiral Order, that is, _military traditions and culture_.

 At the [Sunset Steppes](https://wiki.spiralknights.com/A_Revelation_in_Flames/Sunset_Steppes) Rhedon mentions that [drakon battle sprites](#dragons) look similar to dragons: `They seem friendly.
 In fact they seem to behave just like the battle sprites I know.
 Only difference is they, uh, well, look like dragons`.
 This implies, that members of Spiral Order did know, prior to crash landing on Cradle, _how dragons had looked in their appearance to be recognizable_.
 Weather those dragons were extinct on Isora, or their presence was rare, the impression formed by homeworld culture has persisted into modern day Spiral Order as draconic imagery or a motif:

 - `Armor once worn by a member of the 'Iron Dragons,' a squad of fearless knights that specialized in the elimination of high-profile Morai targets.
 After disbanding, their surviving members were united with other squads by Desna to form the Recon Rangers` -- the [Gold and Iron Dragons](https://wiki.spiralknights.com/Dragon_Armor) are military units.
 It suggesting a symbolic weight to a dragon as a creature.

-  This means that Spiral Order had taken dragons, either from myths, or by observing their living instances, for a naming scheme in their military structure.
-Such naming sceheme is usually utilized to symbolize specific characteristics of said animals in the context of warfare.
+  This means that Spiral Order had taken dragons, either as a created myth or by observation, for a naming paradigm in their military structure.

+  Such naming convention is usually utilized to symbolize specific characteristics of said animals in the context of warfare.

-- `Mythical armor crafted from the scales of a creature of legend` -- [Dragon Scale Mail](https://wiki.spiralknights.com/Dragon_Scale_Mail) calls dragon as a `creature of legend`, as if they were in fact extinct, being preserved through language, image and an idea.
+- `Mythical armor crafted from the scales of a creature of legend` -- [Dragon Scale Mail](https://wiki.spiralknights.com/Dragon_Scale_Mail) calls dragon as a `creature of legend`, as if they were in fact extinct, being preserved through language, image and idea.

-  This framing coexists with one presented in the description of [dragon scales](https://wiki.spiralknights.com/Dragon_Scale): `An armored scale from what was thought to be an extinct creature`, that dragons had gone extict.
-Here, presence of dragon scales suggests, that __Isoran civilization is old enough to witness dragons first-hand__, _as their depicted apperance does not differ from ones of tortomega and Valkyries_.

-  Furthermore, the composition of the `armor crafted from the scales of a creature of legend` is similar to `the technique which weaves dragon scale seamlessly into the metal is a closely guarded secret` ([Azure Guardian Helm](https://wiki.spiralknights.com/Azure_Guardian_Helm)), through application of scales connects those two designs.

 - Interface of the battle sprite has a distinct facing to each other dragon heads with an item slot located between them.

-Those 3 elements if considered with prior instances of dragons' presence, we would propose, imply presence of dragons on Isora, as their images remain reflected within corresponding culture, -- not their architecture, but armor, as Spiral Order is the primary lens through which Isoran civilization is presented.
+  Dragon images remain reflected within Isoran culture, -- not their architecture, but armor, as Spiral Order is the primary lens through which Isoran civilization is presented.

+This framing of dragons as creatures from legends of myths coexists with the narrative of dragons being extinct while their modern appearances through of dragon-like species are acknowledged with high precision, to the point of _their depicted apperances remaining identical to ones of tortomega drakes and Valkyries_.
+We propose, that __Isoran civilization is old enough to witness dragons first-hand__.
+Whether Isorans are responsble for dragons' extinction is unknown.

 #### Juxtoposition of Two Genres of Speculative Fiction